3Alan/DocsMind/.github/ISSUE_TEMPLATE/bug_report.md

 title: ''
 labels: ''
 assignees: ''
 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Provide logs**
+Please provide the log located at `api-src/app.log` and the client error (browser console) so that I can better understand the issue.

 **To Reproduce**
 Steps to reproduce the behavior.